cliex159/fin-math/_book/index.md

 <img height="16" width="16" alt="💝" referrerpolicy="origin-when-cross-origin" src="https://static.xx.fbcdn.net/images/emoji.php/v9/tb6/2/16/1f49d.png">
 </span>Dr. Tan is considerate towards all students
 </div>
 <div dir="auto" style="text-align: start;"> Truth be told, if you text him a message to ask for questions, he will give you back a phone call with exactly the things you've been looking for.
-In social media, he is an interactive user who frequently interacts with the students via reactions or friendly comments.
-Experienced in Financial Bankings, his colleagues are just very well likely to be a data analyst, quantitative analyst, or credit analyst and that explains his numerous available employment possibility and fast-forwarding career advice.
+In social media, he is an active user who frequently interacts with the students via friendly reactions or positive comments.
+Experienced in Financial Banking, his colleagues are just very well likely to be a data analyst, quantitative analyst, or credit analyst and that explains his numerous available employment possibility and fast-forwarding career advice.
 </div>
 <div dir="auto" style="text-align: start;">_______________________________________
 </div>